Snow Halation: Composition

 "Snow Halation" is a pop song with instrumentation from piano, violin, acoustic guitar, electric guitar, bass guitar, drums, and jingle bells.
 It is set in common time and moves at a tempo of 173 beats per minute in the A major key throughout the song (aside from the break, in which the mode temporarily changes to minor).
 The introduction features piano and jingle bells, and quickly transitions into the first verse, immediately followed by the second verse and chorus.
 After a bridge is used, this pattern is repeated for the next two verses and chorus featuring the same music with different lyrics.
-A break is used to transition into the original chorus, which includes a short solo by Honaka Kōsaka (Emi Nitta), as the outro.
+A break is used to transition into the original chorus, which includes a short solo by Honoka Kōsaka (Emi Nitta), as the outro.
 An instrumental coda is used to close the song.

 Composer Takahiro Yamada attributed the popularity of the song to the lyrics written by Aki Hata, and the arrangement by Ryosuke Nakanishi.
 Yamada loved the lyrics Hata wrote to the music, and he lauded Hata's choice of words as very fitting for the melody.
 Yamada had previously worked as Nakanishi's assistant for a year, and he was amazed when Nakanishi later told him that he had been chosen to arrange "Snow Halation".
 The lyrics tell the story of a girl describing her love for someone and not being able to hold back from expressing it, earnestly asking the listener to "please accept all of my love for you."
 The cover artwork features the nine members of μ's in their costumes featured in the music video; the design was handled by Yumi Gyotoku.